Drosera kenneallyi

 Drosera kenneallyi is a carnivorous plant in the genus Drosera and is endemic to the Kimberley region in northern Western Australia.

+Description

 Its leaves are arranged in a compact basal rosette appressed to the soil.
 Narrowly oblanceolate petioles emerging from the center of the rosette are typically 1.5–2.2 mm wide at their widest.
 Red carnivorous leaves at the end of the petioles are small at 2–3 mm in diameter and elliptic to broadly ovate.
 Inflorescences are 12.5–20.5 cm long with white flowers being produced on 10- to 20-flowered racemes from November to December.

+Distribution and habitat

 Drosera kenneallyi is found in sandy loam soils on the margins of the Airfield Swamp.
 The type material was collected under a Eucalyptus latifolia near the Airfield Swamp.
 During January and February, this species is frequently flooded with high-temperature water.
 It survives these conditions by altering the position of its petioles with the rise and fall of the surrounding water.
 This allows the insect-catching leaves to remain above the water's surface.

+Drosera kenneallyi is native to the Mitchell Plateau in the Kimberley region of northern Western Australia and is common within a 5 km radius around the Mitchell Plateau Airfield.